About

 Want the formal, third-person version?

 Linn Øyen Farley runs the independent web design & development studio Drollic Design in Toronto, Canada.
 Since 2008, Linn has helped arts organizations and small businesses take control of their online presence by building websites for them that look beautiful and are easy to update.
 She strongly believes in accessibility, low overhead, and empowering clients.
-When she’s not making websites, you can find her teaching classes at Camp Tech… or in Norway.
+When she’s not making websites, you can find her nerding out about taxes at The New School of Finance… or in Norway.

 About Drollic